matiasvarela/minesweeper-API/README.md

 Response

-1. `game_json` is game has been marked/unmarked successfully
+1. `game_json` if the game has been marked/unmarked successfully
 2. Not found
 ```json
 {